H1KHC/FrameWindow/README.md

 #### Fourthly, initialize each element inside the Main Frame

-By calling fwInitWidgetAsLeaf, you can init each element as either a leaf or a subframe.
+By calling fwInitWidgetAs*, you can init each element as either a leaf or a subframe.

 > Attaintion: As by now I have no idea how to handle out-of-bound element